• Skip to primary navigation

 • It’s made with one pot

-• And it also happens to be vegan
+• Full of veggies, and it also happens to be vegan!

 • Perfect for a weeknight dinner or gatherings with friends